LoopKit/loopdocs/docs/troubleshooting/time-change.md

 ## Loop Phone Must be on Automatic Time

 !!! danger "Loop Phone is a Medical Device"
-    There have been several instance where a Looper disabled automatic time on their Loop phone.
+    There have been several instances where a Looper disabled automatic time to change the time on their Loop phone.

     One scenario should be enough to convince you not to do this:

     * Glucose is 180 mg/dL (10 mmol/L) when you set time one day ahead (for a game)
     * Later you return time to automatic and think nothing of it
-    * Next day, Loop keeps trying to bring down that glucose that was recorded in the future, when in fact your glucose is 90 mg/dL (5 mmol/L)

-    Loop 3 is very aggressive at warning you if you make this mistake.
+    * As soon as automatic time is restored, Loop thinks your eventual glucose will be the future value (in this example 180 mg/dL) and attempts to bring you to your correction range
+    * Because that future value is "stuck", Loop keeps providing more insulin

+### Remove Future Glucose

+* You **MUST** go into Apple Health and remove any glucose values in the future.
+At the current time, Loop 2.2.x and Loop-dev will use those future readings.
+    * If you want to know more, check out this link: [Request: Detect Future Glucose](https://github.com/LoopKit/Loop/issues/1890)
+* If you also use Nightscout **and** have the upload CGM readings enabled in Loop, those future glucose values will appear in Nightscout
+    * To fix this problem (after you fix Apple Health), use the [Admin Tools in Nightscout](https://nightscout.github.io/nightscout/admin_tools/) to remove future treatments and future entries

+One added improvement with Loop 3 is it very aggressive at warning you if you make this mistake. you will get a notification - even when you are in a different app.
+The graphic below shows the alert when you next open Loop after turning off automatic time and changing the time.
+Even if you respond right away, you may have at least one glucose reading in the future when you see this alert.
+Please [Remove Future Glucose](#remove-future-glucose).

 ![notification displayed when automatic time is disabled on Loop phone](../loop-3/img/loop-3-omnipod-time-change.svg){width="350"}
 {align="center"}